"Crunchy Chex cereal covered in chocolate, peanut butter, and sugar. It's the classic winter snack food (and perfect for gifting, too)!"

 Puppy Chow Chex Mix

-- In a small saucepan, melt the butter over medium heat.
-Add the chocolate chips and peanut butter, stirring frequently until chips are melted and smooth.
+In a small saucepan, melt the butter over medium heat.
+Add in the chocolate chips and peanut butter, stirring frequently until chips are melted and smooth.

-- Remove saucepan from heat and and stir in vanilla.
+Remove saucepan from heat and stir in vanilla.